TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 An SSH key is a cryptographically secure identifier.
 It's like a really long password used to identify your machine.
 GitHub uses SSH keys to allow you to upload to your repository without having to type in your username and password every time.

-First, we need to see if you have an ed25519 SSH key already installed.
+First, we need to see if you have an Ed25519 algorithm SSH key already installed.
 Type this into the terminal and check the output with the information below:

 ~~~bash
 ls ~/.ssh/id_ed25519.pub
 ~~~

-If a message appears in the console containing the text "No such file or directory", then you do not yet have an ed25519 SSH key, and you will need to create one.
+If a message appears in the console containing the text "No such file or directory", then you do not yet have an Ed25519 SSH key, and you will need to create one.
 If no such message has appeared in the console output, you can proceed to step 2.4.

 To create a new SSH key, run the following command inside your terminal.
 The `-C` flag followed by your email address ensures that GitHub knows who you are.